crcdng/tezos-dev-resources/list.md

 * hicdex https://github.com/hicdex/hicdex GraphQL indexer by [@marchingsquare](https://twitter.com/marchingsquare). a public instance of hicdex is kept running for compatibility with historic NFTs who rely on it

+* https://github.com/tqtezos/minter "Minter SDK offers a set of packages to bring creation, management, and sales of NFTs to any application."

 * Liquidity

 * Svelte: "A Svelte template to build awesome dapps on Tezos!" https://github.com/claudebarde/svelte-tezos-template (based on Taquito and Beacon, License missing)

+* Tezart "A magic way to interact with the Tezos blockchain using dart." https://moneytrackio.github.io/tezart/#/ (MIT License)

 * Tezter "A library for building decentralized applications in Flutter, currently focused on the Tezos platform." https://github.com/Tezsure/Tezster_dart, article: https://aditya-12115.medium.com/ (AGPL 3.0)